 In short, in Hill we interpreted Rodriquez to mean the most severe recidivist increase possible always applies when calculating a maximum sentence, whereas the Supreme Court has now interpreted Rodriquez to mean a recidivist increase can only apply to the extent that a particular defendant was found to be a recidivist.
-This makes all the difference in the world to our Defendant, who was saddled by the district court with the guideline range merited by the worst recidivist imaginable even though his own recidivism did not allow for imprisonment of more than one year.
+This makes all the difference in the world to our Defendant, who was saddled by the district court with the guideline range merited by the worst recidivist imaginable even recognizing "the top sentence in a guideline range" which is based in part on a criminal history calculation.
+553 U.S. at 390.

+though his own recidivism did not allow for imprisonment of more than one year.
 Under Rodriquez via Hill Defendant is a career offender; under Rodriquez via Carachuri-Rosendo, he is not.

 Based on Carachuri-Rosendo, our interpretation of Rodriguez in Hill was incorrect.
-This incorrect interpretation was pivotal to our holding in Hill that, in determining whether a prior Kansas crime was punishable by more than a year in prison, we must "focus on the maximum statutory penalty for the offense, not the individual defendant."
+This incorrect interpretation was pivotal to our holding in Hill that, in determining whether a prior Kansas crime was punishable by more than a year in prison, we must "focus on the maximum" statutory penalty for the offense, not the individual defendant."
 Hill, 539 F.3d at 1221 (emphasis added).
 Thus, we must reverse the district court here and hold that Carachuri-Rosendo contradicts and invalidates Hill.
 Under Kansas law, Defendant could not have been sentenced to more than seven months in jail for his eluding conviction.
 That conviction, therefore, did not qualify as an "offense punishable by ... imprisonment for a term exceeding one year."
 U.S.S.G. § 4B1.2 cmt. app. n.
 1. As such, Defendant should not have been labeled a career offender under the Guidelines because he only had one "prior felony conviction[] of either a crime of violence or a controlled substance offense," whereas two such convictions are required.
 Id. § 4B1.1(a).
 To summarize, Hill no longer controls, and we revert back to our prior precedent on this point.